mlubinsky/mlubinsky.github.com/sql/README.md

 ### RANK() vs DENSE_RANK()

 RANK numbers are skipped so there may be a gap in rankings, and may not be unique.

 DENSE_RANK numbers are not skipped so there will not be a gap in rankings, and may not be unique

+RANK gives you the ranking within your ordered partition.
+Ties are assigned the same rank, with the next ranking(s) skipped.
+So, if you have 3 items at rank 2, the next rank listed would be ranked 5.

+DENSE_RANK again gives you the ranking within your ordered partition, but the ranks are consecutive.
+No ranks are skipped if there are ranks with multiple items.

 #### Pivot